Important Updates: One Big Beautiful Bill Act

 The bill creates a new standard plan with 4 fixed terms of 10, 15, 20, or 25 years based on the amount borrowed (or outstanding balance if in repayment).

 The bill removes the requirement for borrowers to demonstrate a partial financial hardship.
-It also retains cancellation for balances of loans repaid under IBR at 25 years, or 20 years for new borrowers and allows for covered income contingent loans to be repaid under IBR.
+It also retains cancellation for balances of loans repaid under IBR at 25 years, or 20 years for new borrowers, and allows for covered income contingent loans to be repaid under IBR.

 Borrowers with new loans made on or after July 1, 2026 can be repaid using only two plans: a new Standard Repayment Plan and the new IBR plan, the RAP.
 If a borrower with new loans made on or after July 1, 2026 does not select a plan, they will be assigned to the new Standard Repayment Plan.